-Date of faculty-student meeting:
+Date of faculty-student meeting: Date of faculty-student meeting.

 Date set for 1st re-evaluation meeting:

 Signature of student My signature indicates that I have received and read this report.

 Signature of faculty My signature indicates I have discussed the contents of the form with the student Date